jdaynac/Aeolian-dunes-mapping-workflow/README.md

 # A new workflow for mapping dune features (outline, crestline and defects) combining deep learning and skeletonization from DEM-derived data.

-A new workflow for mapping dune features (outline, crestline and defects) combining deep learning and skeletonization from DEM-derived data.
 Authors: Jimmy Daynac, Paul Bessin, Stéphane Pochat, Régis Mourgues, Samuel Shumack

 Supplementary material